edac713/GPTs/documents/exported_data/export_v0.md

+This table represents a detailed breakdown of the JSON code block provided.
+Each key is accompanied by its actual value from the JSON, as well as an explanation tailored for clarity.
+If there are further details or additional parts of the JSON structure that you would like to explore, please let me know, and we can continue the breakdown.

 | Key/Property                 | Actual Value                                             | Explanation                                                                                   |
 |------------------------------|----------------------------------------------------------|-----------------------------------------------------------------------------------------------|
 | `title`                      | Pest Control Product Aisle                               | A label for the current section or object in the code, describing its content or purpose.      |